 However, these just scratch the surface of effective stewardship strategies.

-If you’re ready to take it to the next level, start using the following tips to create better thank you’s to follow up your next appeal!
+If you’re ready to take it to the next level, use the following tips to create better thank you’s to follow up your next appeal!

 Finish telling the story.